 A refocused strategy for children's health.

-Working with a Brand Steering Team comprised of Executive Leadership, BrandingBusiness orchestrated a strategic brand assessment process that included qualitative and quantitative research.
+Working with a Brand Steering Team comprised of Executive Leadership, BrandingBusiness orchestrated a strategic brand assessment process.
 With the intent to inform and validate a business planning process currently underway, BrandingBusiness benchmarked the awareness, attitudes and perceptions of the organization’s internal and external audiences and its primary competitors.

 A key insight emerged as we prepared the brand for the future.
 The name Children’s National Medical Center was seen as a “place” yet the organization had significantly expanded beyond the original hospital.
 As a much bigger idea, Children’s National Health System emerged with Children’s National recommended as the brand name.